cunarist/app-template/README.md

 ## Platform Support

 Configuring Flutter project targetting various platforms is not an easy task.
 It gets much harder when Rust is involved.
-With this template, you don't need to worry anything about the project structure.
+With this template, you don't need to reinvent the wheel.

 - Windows
 - Linux